Informed/blogpost-python-src-layout/doc/using_poetry_and_the_python_src_layout_for_aws_lambdas.md

 outputfile.txt   --log-type Tail \
 --query 'LogResult' --output text |  base64 -d
 ```
-This will print the log output (same as you would see in the Test run in the AWS Console) from running the handler and you can see the returned value of the handler in `outputfile.txt`
+This will print the log output (same as what  was shown above in example of running the Test in the AWS Console)

+You can see the returned value of the handler in `outputfile.txt`

 ## References on `src layout`